A Little Harmless Pleasure

 “Cynthia, you could have waited for me to say come in.
 I could have been undressed,” Max said with a smile.

 She looked him up and down.
 “Not like I haven’t seen it before, Max.”

-Max’s jaw went slack and he laughed.
+Max’s jaw went slack, then he laughed.
 “You’ve been spending too much time with Anna.”